stephenjfox/100-days-of-code/log.md

 Hang on a sec.
 I'm going to try it out.
 My pride isn't that great.

 [4 minutes and 47 seconds later] Yup.
 It works.
 Like a charm.
 And now I know how to do it with reduce... -\_- Teaching myself is both boring and fascinating sometimes.

+[Less than 3 minutes later] It's just that easy kids.
+Now I need to handle edge cases, like 0 and 1 functions.
+Then it's good for a pretty little bow